Doctoral Psychology Internship - APPIC Membership Code: 2144

 Locations of Internship:

-NAL has 17+ clinics in Minnesota.
+Nystrom has 35+ clinics in Minnesota.
 Interns are often asked to see clients at two clinic locations in order to obtain a diverse and well-rounded internship experience.
-All doctoral interns spend Tuesdays at the New Brighton clinic together for training, supervision, and socialization.
+All doctoral interns spend Wednesdays at the Woodbury clinic together for training, supervision, and socialization.

 - Applications are accepted through the APPIC Match Program: natmatch.com/psychint/